 5-4.8.2 The District further notes its duty to regulate groundwater use so as to protect the interests of the general public from declining groundwater levels and depletion of flow of surface water; as well as its goal of utilizing best practices and best available scientific methodology in doing so.

-5-4.8.3 The District finds that water used by N-CORPE Project was historically used for irrigation of crops on 10,433.6 acres, which acres have been permanently decertified for purposes of irrigation and the water previously used for irrigation on those acres will now be allocated by the District exclusively for non-irrigation use for augmentation by the N-CORPE Project, and that it is the goal of the District that the prior historical use of the MRNRD N-CORPE Project Wells shall be the basis for its regulation of groundwater pumping from the MRNRD N-CORPE Project Wells.

-5-4.8.4 In balancing the foregoing principles and duties with the Integrated Management Plan and augmentation and Compact compliance goals of N-CORPE, the District determines that the following allocation rules shall apply to pumping of MRNRD N-CORPE Project Wells:
+5-4.8.3 In balancing the foregoing principles and duties with the Integrated Management Plan and augmentation and Compact compliance goals of N-CORPE, the District determines that the following allocation rules shall apply to pumping of MRNRD N-CORPE Project Wells:

 The general rules set forth in Rule 4-5 and Rule 5-4.1 shall apply to MRNRD N-CORPE Project Wells.

-MRNRD N-CORPE Project Wells shall be subject to a base allocation of a total of one (1) acre foot per year (10,433.6 acre feet/year on all wells, based on prior historical use), over a period of ten (10) years, or an aggregate allocation of 104,336 acre feet over the entire 10,433.6 acres for a ten (10) year period, for all of the MRNRD N-CORPE Project Wells, which base allocation approximates the historical irrigation use of these wells.
+MRNRD N-CORPE Project Wells shall be subject to a base allocation of a total of 10,433.6 acre feetover a period of ten (10) years, or an aggregate allocation of 104,336 acre feet for a ten (10) year period for all of the MRNRD N-CORPE Project Wells.

 The Groundwater Committee of the District will review and consider adjustment of the allocation every two (2) years, based on results of modeling, groundwater level depletion determinations, other existing conditions and such other best available scientific methodology.